michaeljohns2/CommunityTable/readme/sprint1/sprint1.md

 | 3. | Welcome email on Member signup | 5 pts | As site owner, I want members to receive a welcome email when they sign-up, so that they know that we received their email address and so we can provide them with additional Community Table information. |
 | 4. | Member unsubscribe email address | 3 pts | As a member, I want emails from CommunityTable to include an unsubscribe link, so I can remove myself from future mailings. |

-### Actual
+## Actual

 We were able to close on all user stories forecasted within the sprint (reference our [Definition of Done](https://github.com/michaeljohns2/CommunityTable/blob/master/readme/sprint0/sprint0.md#definition-of-done)).
 A summary of [release1](https://github.com/michaeljohns2/CommunityTable/blob/master/README.md#release-notes) is is given in the main readme.
-Our stakeholders and Scrum Team agree that while release1 is feature complete under sprint1 scope, we not attempt to deploy into public production until further protections of Mongo and email services are completed -- these are captured as tasks within existing PBIs and are prioritized for sprint2.
+Our stakeholders and Scrum Team agree that while release1 is feature complete under sprint1 scope, we will not attempt to deploy into public production until further protections of Mongo and email services are completed -- these are captured as tasks within existing PBIs and are prioritized for sprint2.

-#### Acceptance Criteria and Sprint Tasks
+### Acceptance Criteria and Sprint Tasks

 1. User Story : _Site landing page_